 For full definitions of each performance level, click on the following link: http://nces.ed.gov/nationsreportcard/achievement.aspx

-Additional NAEP information is also available on an earlier GOSA e-bulletin, Georgia vs. the Nation’s Report Card.
+Additional NAEP information is also available on an earlier GOSA education update, Georgia vs. the Nation’s Report Card.
 This 2007 publication can be found at http://gosa.georgia.gov/sites/gosa.georgia.gov/files/related_files/document/E-Bulletin_NAEP_11_29_07.pdf.

 NAEP scores were obtained from the National Center for Education Statistics: http://nces.ed.gov/nationsreportcard/states/.
 Rankings are provided by NAEP: http://nces.ed.gov/nationsreportcard/statecomparisons/.